White House budget chief praises GOP health care bill but gives no costs

 Two House committees — Ways and Means and Energy and Commerce — plan to start reviewing the legislation this week.
 The bill must also move through the Budget and Rules committees before the full House can vote on it.
 Republican leaders say they want that to happen before Congress' spring break begins April 7.

+A spokesperson for the Ways and Means Committee told NBC News it is a House rule that legislation must have a CBO score, which would indicate how much a bill would cost, on the way to the floor, but that the rule is sometimes waived if a score is unavailable.

+Multiple top House Republican aides have said, as Mulvaney suggested, that there will be a CBO score before the replacement bill is voted on.

-Aside from costs, it's also unclear how many Americans would lose or potentially gain insurance as a result of the new plan, although observers say the overall number of uninsured would likely rise.
+Aside from costs, it's also unclear how many Americans would potentially lose or gain insurance as a result of the new plan, although observers say the overall number of uninsured would likely rise if people aren't mandated to have insurance.

 While Democrats have opposed repealing Obamacare, the Republicans' bill doesn't fully replace the law, which was signed by Obama in 2010 and covers about 20 million people.